brianmcentire/pfsense-speedtestToInflux/README.md

 # pfsense-speedtestToInflux
 Bash scripts that can be run from cron on PFSense to periodically execute speedtest-cli and upload Internet connectivity performance data to an Influx DB database.
+From there, you can graph performance over time with Grafana or create automations to take action for anomalies such as rebooting the cable modem.

 ## Prerequisites
 - SSH access to PFSense shell